Nandan29300/90DaysOfDevOps-Personal/day-16/shell-scripting.md

 ### Sample Interaction

 ```
-Enter your name: Bhavna
+Enter your name: Nandan
 Enter your favourite tool: Docker
-Hello Bhavna, your favourite tool is Docker
+Hello Nandan, your favourite tool is Docker
 ```

 ### How `read` Works